 The finished artworks can be seen at the Como Pleasure Grounds, Wattle Grove Lake, Harris Creek Reserve in Holsworthy, Sarah Redfern Park in Minto, Orphan School Creek in Edensor Park, Bonnyrigg Town Centre Park, and outside the participating schools in Como, Minto, Wattle Grove and Bossley Park.

-More will to follow near Connells Point and Padstow Park in coming months as the schools complete the education program with the support of local Councils.
+More will follow near Connells Point and Georges Hall in coming months as the schools complete the education program with the support of local Councils.

 The Zero Litter in Georges River schools and community education campaign is just one part of a larger Georges Riverkeeper’s project that aims to improve the health of the Georges River by reducing the amount of litter in stormwater.